Home » Blog » Comparison » AMD vs Intel (2025): The Right CPU for Gaming, Creation & Laptops

 Cache Large L3 cache Large L3 cache

-Gaming Performance Excellent, often competitive with Intel Generally, leads especially in demanding titles
+Gaming Performance Excellent, often competitive with Intel Generally, leads are especially in demanding titles

 Content Creation Excellent, often superior due to higher core/thread counts Strong, but may lag behind Ryzen in heavily multi-threaded tasks